Professor, Geology & Geophysics

 Research: Spatiotemporal remote sensing analysis of environmental conditions and surface processes at the Bonneville Salt Flats

-Purdue University PhD student
+Purdue University PhD

 Research: Intercratonic records of North American sediment dispersal and burial history